 Qu’arrive-t-il lorsque les groupes d'épargne entrent dans la discussion nationale sur l'inclusion financière?
 Comment les praticiens peuvent-ils le mieux participer et faire entendre leur voix?
 Peuvent-ils assurer des normes de qualité tout en évitant une réglementation défavorable?
 Venez apprendre de l'expérience de Madagascar, où les promoteurs de groupes d'épargne se sont réunis et ont formalisé une association afin de dialoguer avec les prestataires de services financiers, les responsables politiques et les régulateurs - des discussions qui se poursuivent à ce jour.
 Cette session accueillera des représentants de l'association des promoteurs des GE et de l'unité Finance Inclusive du Ministère des Finances, qui reviendront sur le parcours qu’ils ont suivi pour définir une place appropriée pour les groupes d'épargne dans le cadre de l'inclusion financière malgache.

-What happens when savings groups enter the national financial inclusion discussion?
+What happens when Savings Groups (SG) enter the national financial inclusion discussion?
 How best can practitioners have a voice?
 Can they ensure quality standards while avoiding adverse regulation?
-Come learn from the experience of Madagascar, where savings group promoters came together and formalized an association to engage with financial service providers, policy-makers and regulators – discussions that continue to this day.
-This session will feature representatives from the SG promoters’ association and the Ministry of Finance’s Financial Inclusion unit, as they reflect on their journey to define an appropriate place for savings groups in the Malagasy financial inclusion framework.
+Come learn from the experience of Madagascar, where Savings Groups promoters came together and formalized an association to engage with financial service providers, policy-makers and regulators – discussions that continue to this day.
+This session will feature representatives from the SG promoters’ association and the Ministry of Finance’s Financial Inclusion unit, as they reflect on their journey to define an appropriate place for Savings Groups in the Malagasy financial inclusion framework.

 *Cette session sera présentée en français et traduite en anglais.
 This session will be in French and translated into English.